grimoire/mmdetection-to-tensorrt/README.md

 # MMDet to tensorrt

 This project aims to convert the mmdetection model to tensorrt model end2end.
+Support fp16, int8(experiment), batch input, dynamic input shape.
 Focus on object detection for now, instance segmentation will be added in future.

 Tested on:
 - torch=1.6.0